robeastwood-agency/adha-fhir-package-feed-poc/RSS-definition.md

 The ADHA package-feed.xml RSS feed file follows the following definitions, based on, and compliant with:
 * [RSS 2.0 specification](https://validator.w3.org/feed/docs/rss2.html)

-*
+It is closely aligned to the HL7 International 'exemplar' package feed here: http://hl7.org/fhir/package-feed.xml

 ## Definition

 ### `channel` node
-This node is created once and
+This singleton node is created once and only has updates to the 2 date values when new item nodes are added.
 | Element | Definition | Value used | Updated? |
 | --- | ----------- | ----------- | ------ |
 | `title` | The name of the channel.
 It's how people refer to this service. | `Australian Digital Health Agency FHIR Packages` | no |